CyberdyneCC/Thermos/CONTRIBUTING.md

 # Contribution Guidelines

-We will always have a need for developers to help improve TCPR/KCauldron.
+We will always have a need for developers to help improve Thermos.
 Just make sure you follow our guidelines.

 **Note**: Use the handy ./makepatch.sh script to create patch files for changes between eclipse/Clean and eclipse/cauldron.
 Coding and Pull Request Conventions